guillermodeandajauregui/ARPA/README.md

  - Open the app.R file in RStudio
  - Click the Run button in Rstudio

+## TEST DATA

+A sample EDS file and a sample report are provided in the sample_files directory

 ## AUTHORS

  - Laura Gómez-Romero [lgomez@inmegen.gob.mx]